His name was Joe….

 His name was Joe.

 His family began their domestic migration before he could clearly enunciate the phonetic sounds of any discernible English words.
-He was often curious where in Texas he and his family had once resided, but much of the documented paperwork that had been offered to provide information about his young life was lost.
-It had been blown about in the everyday mix of life, moving, making room for family.
-This made it either unretrievable or difficult to read.
+He was often curious where in Texas he and his family had once resided.
+His curiosity grew but much of the documented paperwork that had been offered to provide information about his young life was lost.
+It had been blown about in the everyday mix of life.
+In his case, that included moving, creating space for guests, including family.
+This made it either unretrievable or difficult to obtain.
 Much of the paperwork he came across through diligent efforts to scour the files of his household was disappointingly crumpled.
-These papers had been stained by coffee, butter, and they wore age on each corner as an obvious badge of lived-time.
+These papers had been stained by coffee, butter, and they wore age on each corner as an obvious badge of their lived-time.

-Joe could recall a point in his life where his family was able to proclaim a small, comfortable two bedroom residence as their abode, it was a home that he proudly identified as his own when he recounted his early days.
+Joe could recall a point in his life where his family was able to proclaim a small, comfortable, two bedroom residence as their own.
+Their abode was a home that he proudly identified as his own when he recounted his early days.
 He enjoyed sharing the details and features of this home where his family once experienced life- together.

 There was one bathroom just behind the mustard yellow dwelling that his family shared during that time period.
 That grainy mustard colored home was not far from the southern coastal Florida regions his mom had imagined herself one day living near.
 Joe knew the residence was sufficient enough in size & he reminisced about the days when his family was living together under the same enamel plaster-ceilinged home.